HeatSeaker/vscode-unity-debug/README.md

 ### This extension is no longer maintained ###

+I will be looking into this extension in my spare time

 ## Unity Debugger Extension for Visual Studio Code

 This extension is not officially supported by Unity Technologies.